powerhousepro69/videoinfox/readme.md

         Add: -View Downloads in Download Playlist with options:   -Play   -Autoplay   -Info   -Playlist Add

         Add: Options added to Browse -Downloaded:   -Play   -Autoplay   -Info   -Playlist Add

-###  v5.8.00 New: Download Queue added to Browse.
-Add videos from any of the playlists and batch download.

-        Each video will be downloaded to the directory that Yt-dlp created for the playlist.

-###  v5.7.17 Fix: -Add in Download Playlist. http:// and www . is now removed if entered.
-It would break browse.

-        Fix: -Set in browse.
-If an entry was edited it wouldn't update until quitting browse and re-entering.

-        Add: Url Link: added to Browse display.

-###  v5.7.14 Add: -Disk added to Home Screen and removed mpv save indicator.

-        Disk shows disk space used in the current directory by videos and free disk space. mpv save indicator is still in View Playlist and Play Queue.

 ### Harnessing the power of: